Bowling Green station (Louisville and Nashville Railroad): History

 By the 1880s, the depot was becoming too small to adequately serve all those who used it, and was in dire need of repair.
-However, the president of the L&N, Milton H. Smith refused to build a new station in Bowling Green after the citizens chartered a competing railroad, the Bowling Green & Ohio, that was to run east to Scottsville and connect with the Chattnooga & Ohio out of Gallatin, TN.
+However, the president of the L&N, Milton H. Smith refused to build a new station in Bowling Green after the citizens chartered a competing railroad, the Bowling Green & Ohio, that was to run east to Scottsville and connect with the Chattanooga & Ohio out of Gallatin, Tennessee.
 In retaliation, Milton Smith moved the railroad operations to Paris, TN, causing economic hardships for Bowling Green.
 Milton Smith died in 1921 and the current depot was opened with much fanfare October 2, 1925.
 It was constructed of limestone from the former White Stone Quarry located in southern Warren County, KY.

 The L&N Railroad signed an exclusive contract with a taxicab company to pick up riders at the station so a rival company sued claiming an illegal monopoly in 1928.
 In Black and White Taxicab and Transfer Company v.
 Brown and Yellow Taxicab and Transfer Company, the United States Supreme Court upheld the contract.

 By the early 20th century, local agricultural goods, such as strawberries and tobacco, were shipped from Bowling Green's depot, as well as locally mined building stone and oil.
 This made Bowling Green's L&N station the largest employment center in Warren County.
 During the 1930s and 1940s, the Bowling Green station was a stop for over 30 passenger trains, plus freight trains, on a daily basis.
 The L&N and other railroads operated the South Wind, which made a stop in Bowling Green.